JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 * types
 * other modules

-* Modules are something like records, but they can also hold e.g. types which makes them much more powerful.
+* Modules are something like records, but they can also hold other things, like types, which makes them much more powerful.
 * But, modules are not first class values like records -- for example, they can't directly be passed as arguments to functions.

 ## `.ml` files are modules